 Many counties have a government volunteer coordinator who recruits and places volunteers in county government departments.
 These employees are also likely to be adept at determining the skills and interests of spontaneous volunteers.
-In the absence of a professional community volunteer manager, a volunteer coordinator in a local not-forprofit organization, such as the United Way, American Cancer Society or Habitat for Humanity, may have the required volunteer management and network-building skills.
+In the absence of a professional community volunteer manager, a volunteer coordinator in a local not-for-profit organization, such as the United Way, American Cancer Society or Habitat for Humanity, may have the required volunteer management and network-building skills.

-Each Florida county has a unique combination of community resources Regardless of what organization you engage to take on this responsibility, familiarity of its people with the missions and staffs of local not-for-profits and experience as a convener and collaborator will be extremely valuable.
+Regardless of what organization you engage to take on this responsibility, familiarity of its people with the missions and staffs of local not-for-profits and experience as a convener and collaborator will be extremely valuable.
 It is important for your ESF-15 Volunteers and Donations lead agency to establish regular communication with your coordinating agency to ensure mutual understanding of the CA's responsibilities and the procedures by which they will be carried out.
 Those responsibilities include: